dotnet/docs/docs/machine-learning/resources/ml-net-cli-telemetry.md

 The feature collects the following data:

 - What command was invoked, such as `auto-train`
-- Command-line parameter names used (i.e. "dataset-name, label-column-name, ml-task, output-path, max-exploration-time, verbosity")
+- Command-line parameter names used (that is, "dataset-name, label-column-name, ml-task, output-path, max-exploration-time, verbosity")
 - Hashed MAC address: a cryptographically (SHA256) anonymous and unique ID for a machine
 - Timestamp of an invocation
 - Three octet IP address (not full IP address) used only to determine geographical location